eipieq/HoMI-OCR/README.md

 Feel free to modify the script according to your specific requirements and ensure that you comply with the terms and conditions of the OCR service you are interacting with.

 ## Credits
+The program was created in partnership with [Shubham Gupta](https://github.com/brainspoof).

-This script was created by [ChatGPT](https://www.openai.com/), a product of OpenAI.
+This script and the program was assisted by [ChatGPT](https://www.openai.com/), a product of OpenAI.